 4. "Marvin's Room/Buried Alive Interlude" ft.
 Kendrick Lamar

 "Marvin's Room" is a true oddity in the collection of Drake songs.
 For one thing, it boasts one of the most minimal, bare-bones production jobs he's ever laid on tape.
-It also could be classified almost-exclusively as a work of R&B, with a smattering of rap here or there but far from something we could call hip-hop.
+It also could be classified almost exclusively as a work of R&B, with a smattering of rap here or there but far from something we could call hip-hop.
 But this song stands as among his most important for its true bleeding-heart openness and honesty.
-Hardly any straight male artist, let alone one who rolls with rappers, has come close to this level of anguished ‘feeling all the feels’ that Drake painstakingly has stitched together in this opus.